An apple a day keeps the doctor away.Anonymous

 That’s why Eat A Red Apple Day exists–to celebrate this iconic member of the apple family, and its history.

 So get ready for Eat a Red Apple Day!

 History of Eat A Red Apple Day

-America became quite the hotbed of apple development after the travels of Johnny Appleseed, and by the late 1800’s apple trees were everywhere in an amazing rainbow of delicious variety.
-So much so, in fact, that apple varieties were being developed as a response to the ease of transporting apples on a commercial level around the US.
-The ‘Ben Davis’ Apple was the reigning king of apples in 1880, due to its ability to handle rough growing conditions and its ability to keep a long time.
-But it wasn’t considered the best tasting one, and as moving produce from farm to store became easier better tasting was winning out.
+America became quite the hotbed of apple development after the travels of Johnny Appleseed and, by the late 1800’s, apple trees were everywhere in an amazing rainbow of delicious variety.
+So much so, in fact, that apple varieties were being developed as a response to the ease of transporting apples on a commercial level around the United States.

 Red Delicious held its position as the most popular apple in the world well into the 1980’s, when its popularity began to decline.
 How popular was it, exactly?
-Washington State is one of the biggest producers of apples, and the red delicious constituted 75% of the state’s production.
-While it’s shrunk to 1/3rd of that amount since, it’s still a massive part of the world’s production of apples.
+Washington State is one of the biggest producers of apples, and the Red Delicious constituted 75% of the state’s production!
+While it has shrunk to 1/3rd of that amount since, it’s still a massive part of the world’s production of apples.

 How To Celebrate Eat A Red Apple Day

 Celebrating Eat a Red Apple Day can be super simple (just, you know, eat a red apple!) or more involved.
 However it is celebrated, it’s bound to be healthy and delicious!

 Try out these ideas for celebrating Eat a Red Apple Day: